-Advisory: Successful completion of ESL 123 or appropriate score on ESL Placement Test.
+Advisory: Successful completion with C or better of ESL-123 or appropriate score on ESL Placement Test.

 This course provides instruction in pronunciation, emphasizing individual sounds and words, for intermediate and advanced-level ESL students.
 Students learn to recognize their pronunciation problems, to listen to themselves, and to self-correct.